Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 alluxio.zookeeper.address=zkHost1:2181,zkHost2:2181,zkHost3:2181
 ```

-Alternatively you can add the properties to the Hive `conf/hive-site.xml` configuration which
+Alternatively one can add the properties to the Hive `conf/hive-site.xml`:
-will be propagated to Alluxio.

 ```xml
 <configuration>